darkwyrm/base85/README.md

 ## Contributions

 I've been coding for a while, but I'm still a beginner at Rust.
 Suggestions and contributions are always welcome.
+Please note that the official repository for this crate is at [GitLab](https://gitlab.com/darkwyrm/base85).
+It would be greatly appreciated to submit all issues and PRs to that location.